spectraphilic/wasp_sketches/README.md

 # Contents

-See the README files within the libraries and sketches folders for a drescription of the libraries and sketches.
+See the README files within the libraries and sketches folders for a description of the libraries and sketches.